MJRichard/Migration-Climate/README.md

 be uncompressed on a single node.
 I will be accessing the files as csv for processing efficiency.

 There is a separate text file ghcnd-stations.txt, which lists each station and it's location, as well as other identifying information.
+This is a fixed width text file.

 ### Movebank